snakypex/SkyReels-V2_Improvements/README.md

 ## Changes from pftq:
 - Added seed synchronization code to allow random seed with multi-GPU.
+- Fixed 20-min load time on multi-GPU due to contention (all GPUs loading models at once).
 - Fixed CuSolver error that occasionally comes up in multi-GPU by presetting linear algebra library.
 - Added batch_size parameter to allow multiple videos to generate without reloading the model, which takes about 20 min on multi-gpu so this saves a lot of time.
 - Added preserve_image_aspect_ratio parameter to allow preserving original image aspect ratio.